IvanRikshandi/ivanrikshandi/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
-- 🎓 &nbsp; Studying Computer Science at [Universitas Islam Syekh Yusuf](https://unis.ac.id/).
+- 🎓 &nbsp; Bachelor Degree of Computer Science at [Universitas Islam Syekh Yusuf](https://unis.ac.id/).

 ### 🛠 &nbsp;Tech Stack